szkrd/little-angular-book/book/04-dependency-injection/03-providers/01-class-provider/README.md

 Use `useClass` to replace the dependency with any other class (for example during testing).

-:bulb: You can use the same (already instanciated) class multiple times as an alias with `useExisting:` - this way you will not instanciate the same class multiple times.
+:light_bulb: You can use the same (already instanciated) class multiple times as an alias with `useExisting:` - this way you will not instanciate the same class multiple times.

-:no_entry_sign: `[Foo, {provide: Bar, useClass: Foo}]` would instanciate Foo twice!
+:no_entry: `[Foo, {provide: Bar, useClass: Foo}]` would instanciate Foo twice!

 ## Blog example